 Every year since 2006, I’ve set aside an entire week in December to review the year that has almost passed and look ahead to the next one.

-I certainly don’t think I’ve got everything figured out in my life, but I can honestly say that this practice has been the most helpful exercise in all that has happened since then.
+I certainly haven’t got everything in my life figured out, but I can honestly say that this exercise has been the most helpful exercise in all that has happened in the past six years.

 How It Works

-You can read the original process I wrote here.
+For a good overview, see the original Annual Review outline I wrote in 2008.
+An additional overview from 2009 may also be helpful.
 In short, I look back on the year and ask myself a series of questions, journaling the answers in a paper notebook.
 The questions start very simply:

 The main part of the planning session focuses on the year to come, but before looking forward I spend at least one of the days reflecting back on the year that is ending.
 I can usually identify a number of answers for each question—successes and failures, times where I was happy or proud and other times where I knew I fell short.